- About Us

 What makes Waldorf education unique is how and when subjects are taught.
 First comes the experience of the subject, and from this experience comes the understanding of the concept.
 This genuine learning process, from perception to feeling to idea, is the basis for later abstract and intellectual learning.

 Waldorf education strives to educate the full range of human potential within children.
 In a Waldorf school the practical and artistic subjects are equally as important as the full range of traditional subjects.
-All students learn to read and to write clearly, including focusing on their handwriting and cursive writing.
-They learn math, science, geography, literature, and two foreign languages.
-All students are taught singing, a musical instrument, drawing, painting, woodworking, and hand crafts.
-Children garden and have extended outdoor time as well as movement classes.
+All students learn two foreign languages (Spanish and Mandarin Chinese) beginning in 1st grade, and beginning in 3rd grade, they play a string instrument (violin, viola, or cello).
+All students are taught singing, drawing, painting, woodworking, and hand crafts.
+Children garden and have outdoor time as well as sports and movement classes.
 When homework is assigned-after grade 2-it is meaningful, constructive, age-appropriate work that is thoughtfully chosen by the teacher.

-Another hallmark of Waldorf education is the main lesson, a two hour period in which core academic subjects are taught in three to four week blocks: language arts, history, math or science.
-The intention of the main lesson is to fully focus on one theme for an extended period of time and for the children to engage with that subject in a variety of age-appropriate ways.
+Another hallmark of Waldorf education is the morning lesson, a two hour period in which core academic subjects are taught in three to four week blocks: language arts, history, math or science.
+The intention of the morning lesson is to fully focus on one theme for an extended period of time and for the children to engage with that subject in a variety of ways.
 This allows for all children to learn deeply as all learning modalities will be engaged by the multidisciplinary presentation.
-Students write and illustrate their own main lesson books, these become their personal written record of their education.
+Students write and illustrate their own lesson books, and these become their personal written record of their education.

-The main lesson is followed by 40-minute subject periods.
-These periods include traditional academic subjects taught by the classroom teacher as well as specialized subjects taught by specialized teachers.
+The morning lesson is followed by 45 minute subject periods.
+These periods include chorus, orchestra (grade 3 – 8), handwork, Spanish, woodwork (upper grades), Mandarin Chinese, eurythmy, movement and sports, painting, and core skills review.
+These classes are taught by specialized teachers.
 The periods of study are balanced by snack, lunch and outdoor playtime.
 The day has a rhythmic quality which helps the children learn their lessons and grow as healthy individuals.